ivzemberi/ivzemberi.github.io/docs/aint-wet.md

         </div>
     <div class="section is-centered" style="text-align: justify; font-size: large">
         <p>
-            The goal was to change it from <strong style="color: gray">Figure 1</strong> to something that looked like a Web-shop straight away, like <strong style="color: gray">Figure 2</strong>.
+            The goal was to change it from <strong>Figure 1</strong> to something that looked like a Web-shop straight away, like <strong>Figure 2</strong>.
         </p>
     </div>
     <div class="section is-vcenetered">